 In my opinion this stigma is quite undeserved because it’s the usually the visitors who don’t put in much effort.
 As I’ve explained previously, learning enough of the local language opens multiple doors of opportunity to enrich your travel experience.
 That’s what being an Invisible Tourist is all about.

 Being my third visit to Paris I hadn’t stayed in Montmartre before and was extremely glad I chose Hotel Relais Montmartre.
 Situated on a very quiet street just off Rue Lepic it’s only a few minute’s walk to the Metro, Moulin Rouge, restaurants, and shops.
 Place du Tertre and the Sacré-Cœur are about a 10-15 minute walk away.
 The room was on the small side (that is to be expected in Paris – but we weren’t there to spend much time in our room anyway) although very clean and well kept.
 Staff were very friendly and joked with us crazy Aussies when my travel buddy and I were dancing in the snow outside.
 It’s the perfect hotel in the heart of Montmartre.

 Absolutely!
 And I’d highly recommend it to others.

 Although it’s magical in the summer months, sometimes I feel as though too many visitors in Paris can hinder the type of experience you have.
 Big draw card attractions such as Musée du Louvre, Musée d’Orsay, Notre Dame and the Eiffel Tower observation deck are much more enjoyable without the elbows of others constantly poking into your ribs.
 Go make the most of this awe-inspiring city during a time when many other travellers overlook it!

-If you’re interested in finding out how I learnt French and other languages you can find out in my post here!
+If you’re interested in finding out why I learnt French and other languages for travel you can discover in how my post here!
 For more travel inspiration be sure to follow me on Facebook, Instagram or Pinterest.
 Show some love and Pin it! 📌

 Until next time,